The Haight

 Chapter Two - The Haight

 September 1965.
-I moved in with a family friend named Sylvia Steingart who lived in a flat on Ashbury Street a half block up from Haight.
-The plan was to stay with her until I found something of my own.
-Sylvia had been a close friend of Ethyl and Julius Rosenberg and was keeping some of their things to be handed down to their children, including the bed in which I slept — the bed they probably made love in the night before they were arrested and ultimately put to death in the electric chair.
+Harry moved in with a family friend named Sylvia Steingart who lived in a flat on Ashbury Street a half block up from Haight.
+The plan was to stay with her until he found something of his own.
+Sylvia had been a close friend of Ethyl Rosenberg and was keeping some of the Rosenberg’s things to be handed down to their children, including the bed in which Harry now slept — the bed they probably made love in the night before they were arrested and ultimately put to death in the electric chair.

 Sylvia was a jobber.
 She drove all over the state in her Chrysler New Yorker re-stocking products in drug stores.
 She’d load the trunk with Stay-Bright eyeglass cleaners, lip gloss and nail polish and drive the length of the central state.
 She was a Jewish New Yorker.
 According to Sylvia, if Julius gave secrets to the Russians they would have pertained to something like radar and not as was claimed the Bomb.
 He possessed no secrets and Ethyl knew nothing.
 She was arrested to pressure Julius into confessing.
 When that didn’t happen Ethyl had to die.

-Sylvia had a husband named Harry who lived in Los Angeles.
-The two had been questioned by the FBI and the House UnAmerican Activities Committee and refused to cooperate.
+Sylvia and a husband who lived in Los Angeles had been questioned by the FBI and the House UnAmerican Activities Committee and refused to cooperate.
 Sylvia like Ethyl had nothing to provide anyway but these were unpredictable times and such action took courage.

-My dad, Big Harry, met Sylvia during a brief membership in the American Communist Party.
+Harry’s father, Big Harry, met Sylvia during a brief membership in the American Communist Party.
 He made several long term friends via that route.
 All had joined as a reaction to Mccarthyism which they viewed as a threat to democracy and all had soon decided that communism per se wasn’t the answer.
-They favored some aspects of socialism, along the lines of public as opposed to corporate ownership of big business as a means of protecting free enterprise.
+They favored some aspects of socialism, along the lines of public as opposed to corporate ownership of big business, as a means of protecting free enterprise.
+Big Harry sold insurance.
+He was not a communist.

-A month into the quarter, looking out the kitchen window, I saw people moving out of an apartment a block away on Clayton.
-A week later I was living there with some friends from school, Richard P and Ron C. It was the entire top floor of an early twentieth century building.
+A month into the quarter, looking out the kitchen window, Harry saw people moving out of an apartment a block away on Clayton.
+A week later he was living there with some friends from school, Richard Peterson and Ron Collins.
+It was the entire top floor of an early twentieth century building.
 A flight of stairs went straight up to the third floor from a glass door at street level.
 The door could be opened from above with a handle on the landing.
-There were hardwood floors, bay windows and a fireplace in my bedroom.
+There were hardwood floors, bay windows and a fireplace in his bedroom.

-I had known Richard since high school.
-He was an aspiring actor and was rarely around.
+Harry and Richard had been friends since high school.
+Richard was an aspiring actor and rarely around.

-Ron and I were lying on the living room floor in front of a portable stereo.
+Ron and Harry were lying on the living room floor in front of a portable stereo.
 The lights were out.
 Albert Schweitzer was playing the pipe organ.
-“LSD” he said.
-“It’s a whole new world”.
+“Bach” Ron said.
+“Passacaglia and Fugue”.
+Notes streamed together filling the room.
+“Psychedelic is Greek for mind or soul.”

 “How’s that?”

-“The four noble truths, starting with ending Dukkha, you know, craving, attachment, seeing ourselves as separated from everything”.
+“The four noble truths, starting with ending Dukkha.
+Craving, attachment, seeing ourselves as separated from everything”.

 “And?”

 “It’s about loving compassion, understanding the true nature of things.
-Greed, hatred and delusion will make you miserable.
 We should strive to be good and useful in our thoughts, words and deeds.
 The last step is samadhi – meditation, absorption and union.”

-We needed one more roommate so we brought in a friend of a friend, a guy named Denis S. “Denis with one N” he proclaimed.
+They needed one more roommate.
+They brought in a friend of a friend, a guy named Denis S. “Denis with one N” he proclaimed.
 “The French spelling”.
 Denis was a recent graduate of Stanford and seemed like the perfect roommate.

 “It’s a Norton Atlas.”